ividyon/WitchyBND/README.md

 </p>

 # WitchyBND
-A continuation of Yabber, the FromSoftware file format unpacker and serializer by TKGP, bundling contributions by various community members and adding some quality-of-life features.
-WitchyBND continues where Yabber+ by Nordgaren left off.
+A successor to **Yabber**, the FromSoftware file format unpacker and serializer by TKGP, featuring a comprehensive rewrite, added features and comfort, and bundled contributions by the community.

-WitchyBND supports FromSoftware games from Demon's Souls onwards, but is primarily tested with ELDEN RING and ARMORED CORE VI.
-Report any issues you may find with other games.

-New additions to WitchyBND include:
-* Breaks down BND folder structure to avoid excessive nesting in unpacked folders
-* File globbing pattern support in the commandline
-* regulation.bin support (Decrypt->unpack and repack->encrypt)
-* Slightly improved Oodle DLL detection
-* PARAM support (using Paramdex and DefPatch.
-Compact, readable output)
-* FXR support
-* MATBIN support (by Avocado)
-* MTD support (by Avocado)
-* ELDEN RING GPARAM support (by Avocado)
-* Console TPF unpacking (but not repacking)
-* Minor fixes like ELDEN RING envmap TPF unpack
-* MQB support (by NatsuDragneelTheFireDragon)
-* Support for Armored Core VI DCX archives

-Planned (but TBD):
-* Small UI for quality-of-life actions outside of unpacking/repacking (like duplicating AEGs, CHRs, PARTSBND...)
-* Other formats from YabberAvocado (Let me know which ones are needed the most)
-* Other formats from other Yabber forks (Let me know which are flying around the community)
+WitchyBND is an unpacking/repacking/serializing software for common file formats used by FromSoftware's proprietary game engine, for games like Demon's Souls, Dark Souls 1-3, Bloodborne, Sekiro, Elden Ring and Armored Core VI.
+Witchy supports the formats DCX, FFXBND, BND3, BND4, BXF3, BXF4, FFXDLSE, FMG, GPARAM, LUAGNL, LUAINFO, TPF, Zero3, FXR3, MATBIN, MTD, PARAM, and MQB.

 # Requirements

-* WitchyBND requires [.NET Desktop Runtime 7.0](https://aka.ms/dotnet/7.0/windowsdesktop-runtime-win-x64.exe) to function.
-* The game archives need to be unpacked with [UXM Selective Unpacker](https://www.nexusmods.com/eldenring/mods/1651) to access the files that Witchy can work with.
+The game archives need to be unpacked with [UXM Selective Unpacker](https://github.com/Nordgaren/UXM-Selective-Unpack) to access the files that Witchy can work with.

+WitchyBND should run out-of-the-box on Windows versions newer than Windows 8.

+* For older versions, WitchyBND's context menu integration may require [.NET Framework 4.6](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net46).
+* In case of unexpected issues, or if using Wine on Linux, [.NET Desktop Runtime 7.0](https://aka.ms/dotnet/7.0/windowsdesktop-runtime-win-x64.exe) may be necessary.

+# How to use

+Information on using Yabber (and therefore Witchy) is spread widely across the community.
+Visit the [Souls Modding Wiki](http://soulsmodding.wikidot.com/) or [?ServerName?
+Discord](http://discord.gg/servername) to get started.

+## Shell context menu

+The most comfortable integration of WitchyBND is found in the context menu.
+Witchy does not come with an installer, so you need to briefly launch it and register the context menu with Windows yourself.

+* Launch WitchyBND.exe in the Witchy folder.
+* Navigate the configuration screen to the **"Configure shell integration"** option, and confirm.
+* Navigate to the **"Register WitchyBND shell integration"** option, and confirm.

+From now on, **WitchyBND** menu options should appear when you right-click files and folders in Explorer.

+To remove the context menu options, simply use the **"Unregister WitchyBND shell integration"** option.
+You may need to restart Explorer afterwards.

-# Basic usage
+## Basic workflow
-Witchy works exactly like Yabber.

 * Unpack the game files using a tool like [UXM Selective Unpacker](https://www.nexusmods.com/eldenring/mods/1651).
-(For Armored Core VI, you may currently need a work-in-progress version from [?ServerName?
-Discord](http://discord.gg/servername) in #tools-and-resources)
 * Find the files you'd like to extract.
-(Information on general modding is available in the [Souls Modding Wiki](http://soulsmodding.wikidot.com/) or on [?ServerName?
-Discord](http://discord.gg/servername).)
+* Use the right-click context menu "WitchyBND" option to process the selected files.
+  * If processing over 15 files, you may need to use the "Send to..." menu.
-* Drag the files onto the WitchyBND.exe executable in the Witchy folder.
+  * You can also drag the files onto the WitchyBND executable in the Witchy folder.
-* If Witchy supports that file format, it will now be unpacked.
+* If Witchy supports that file format, it will now be processed.
+* To reverse the process, simply use the right-click context menu again.
-* To repack, simply drag the unpacked folder or file onto WitchyBND.exe again.
+  * You can also drag the unpacked folder (or converted file) or file back onto WitchyBND.exe again.

-If you only want to remove the DCX compression from a DCX archive, use **WitchyBND.DCX.exe** instead.
+If you only want to remove the DCX compression from a DCX archive, use the **(DCX)** option in the context menu instead.

-If you find it tedious to drag files onto the EXE, run **WitchyBND.Context.exe** to create Windows right-click context menu entries instead; that way, you can just right-click any file and find the "WitchyBND" option in the context menu.
+## Upgrading from Yabber

+For all intents and purposes, Witchy should be treated as a new version of Yabber.
+It functions mostly the same and is used for all the same purposes.
+All the original workflows are preserved.

 # Contributors

-* *TKGP* - Created SoulsFormats and Yabber
+* *TKGP* - SoulsFormats and Yabber
 * *katalash* - GPARAM support
 * *Nordgaren* - Yabber+ additions, Armored Core VI additions
 * *DSMapStudio team* - FsParam, Paramdex